 Besides, you don’t have to revamp your site’s look completely.
 Just make sure to tweak usability, cut down on load times, and ensure that interactivity is high (and actually working).
 That’s no small feat either but it lets you preserve your identity while delivering a better look for leads to latch on to.
 So even though you may be hung up on your current design, it’s a good idea to at least find a middle ground that will make both you and the leads happy.

 While it might seem like all of these points limit your design, they’re actually opening it up for greatness.
-If you follow the guidelines and make a visually appealing and usable, you’ll see long-term benefits in the form of higher conversion, better customer feedback, and increased business.
+If you follow the guidelines and make a visually appealing and usable site or app, you’ll see long-term benefits in the form of higher conversion, better customer feedback, and increased business.
 And if you need a bit more guidance, don’t hesitate to contact us for a UI/UX design consultation or web site development.